Comparative fault can directly reduce the value of a Michigan motorcycle accident claim.

 🛠️ Defense Strategy🎯 Purpose📈 How It Strengthens Your Case

-Preserve crash scene evidenceCapture photos, videos, skid marks, and damage details immediatelyProvides objective proof that supports your version of events
+Preserve crash scene evidenceCapture photos, video, skid marks, vehicle damage, and road conditions as early as possibleCreates objective proof that supports your version of events and limits later disputes

-Obtain strong witness statementsSecure neutral accounts from people who saw the crashHelps counter biased narratives from the other driver
+Obtain strong witness statementsSecure neutral accounts from people who saw the crashHelps counter self-serving statements from the other driver or insurer

-Seek immediate medical treatmentDocument all injuries clearly and connect them to the crashPrevents insurance companies from arguing about unrelated causes
+Seek immediate medical treatmentDocument injuries promptly and connect them to the crashReduces arguments that injuries were unrelated, delayed, or exaggerated

-Work with an experienced motorcycle accident lawyerBuild a legal strategy to challenge fault arguments earlyMaximizes your chances of a full recovery and a stronger settlement
+Work with an experienced motorcycle accident lawyerBuild a strategy to challenge fault allegations from the outsetImproves how liability is framed, evidence is preserved, and damages are protected

-The earlier you start gathering evidence and building your case, the harder it becomes for insurers to blame you for an accident you didn’t cause.
+The earlier evidence is preserved and the facts are developed, the harder it becomes for the insurance company to blame the rider for an accident the evidence does not support.

-Get Help Fighting Comparative Fault After a Motorcycle Accident
+How a Lawyer Can Help Fight Comparative Fault in a Motorcycle Accident Case

 Frequently Asked Questions About Comparative Fault in Motorcycle Accidents